Saurabh-Singh-00/runn/README.md

 - Watch out for distance travelled
 - See other runners in marathon
 - Best of all this app keeps you healty

+### Getting Started
+- Before running the app please setup and start the [Backend server](https://github.com/Saurabh-Singh-00/runn-backend/tree/astra "Backend Astra")
+- After your backend has successfully started please obtain the IP address of your local computer

+- Linux / Mac `ifconfig`

+- Windows `ipconfig`

+- You will see the IPv4 address like `192.168.0.104`

+- Replace `baseUrl` in `lib/providers/base_data_provider.dart` with your IP address

 ![App Poster](images/WearOSPoster.jpg "App Poster")